danno-89/Skittles-Website/blueprint.md

-# SSC Fixtures & Results Blueprint
+# Skittles Club Hub Blueprint

-## Project Overview
+## Overview

-This project is a web application for managing and displaying snooker league information, including fixtures, results, league tables, and player statistics.
-It is built using HTML, CSS, and JavaScript, with Firebase as the backend for data storage and authentication.
+The Skittles Club Hub is a web application designed to manage and display information for a local skittles league.
+It provides a central platform for players, committee members, and fans to access league tables, fixtures, results, player statistics, and other relevant information.
+The application is built using modern web technologies, including HTML, CSS, JavaScript, and Firebase for the backend.

-## Implemented Features & Design
+## Features

+### User Authentication

+*   **Sign-in/Sign-up:** Users can create an account and sign in using their email and password.
+*   **Authentication:** Firebase Authentication is used to manage user accounts and secure access to the application.
+*   **Role-Based Access:** The application can be extended to support different user roles (e.g., players, captains, committee members) with varying levels of access and permissions.

-### Core Features
+### Main Dashboard

-*   **Fixtures & Results:** Displays a list of all matches, filterable by season, team, and competition.
-Results are updated in real-time.
-*   **League Tables:** Shows the current standings for each division, with points, wins, losses, and other relevant statistics.
+*   **League Tables:** Displays the current league standings, including teams, points, and positions.
-*   **Player Statistics:** Provides detailed statistics for each player, including win/loss record, high breaks, and other performance metrics.
-*   **User Authentication:** Allows users to register and log in to access protected features, such as submitting results or managing their profile.
+*   **Fixtures and Results:** Shows upcoming matches and the results of past games.
+*   **Player Statistics:** Provides a comprehensive list of player statistics, such as top scorers, highest scores, and averages.
+*   **Hall of Fame:** Highlights notable achievements and records within the league.

+### Data Management

-*   **Data Input:** Provides an interface for authorized users to input match results and other data.
+*   **Data Input:** Authorized users can input and update match results, player scores, and other data.
+*   **Real-time Updates:** The application uses Firebase Firestore to store and sync data in real-time, ensuring that all information is up-to-date.
+*   **Data Validation:** Input validation is implemented to maintain data integrity and prevent errors.

+### Additional Pages

+*   **Rules and Regulations:** A dedicated page for the official rules and regulations of the league.
+*   **Committee Information:** Provides a list of committee members and their roles.
+*   **Contact Information:** Includes contact details for inquiries and support.

+## Design and Styling

+### Visual Identity

+*   **Logo:** The Skittles Club Hub logo is prominently displayed in the header.
+*   **Color Palette:** A consistent color scheme is used throughout the application to create a cohesive and professional look.
+The primary colors are green, white, and black, with accents of gold and silver.
+*   **Typography:** A clear and readable font is used for all text, with different sizes and weights to create a visual hierarchy.

-### Design
+### Layout and Components

-*   **Modern & Responsive:** The application is designed to be visually appealing and easy to use on both desktop and mobile devices.
+*   **Responsive Design:** The application is designed to be responsive and work seamlessly on various devices, including desktops, tablets, and mobile phones.
+*   **Navigation Bar:** A user-friendly navigation bar provides easy access to all pages and features.
+*   **Cards:** Information is presented in a card-based layout, which is easy to scan and visually appealing.
+*   **Buttons and Forms:** Interactive elements, such as buttons and forms, are designed to be intuitive and easy to use.

+### User Experience

-*   **Intuitive Navigation:** A clear and consistent navigation menu allows users to easily find the information they are looking for.
+*   **Intuitive Navigation:** The application's structure is logical and easy to navigate, allowing users to find the information they need quickly.
-*   **Interactive Elements:** The use of interactive elements, such as filters and sortable tables, enhances the user experience.
+*   **Clear and Concise Content:** Information is presented in a clear and concise manner, with headings, lists, and other formatting to improve readability.
+*   **Feedback and Notifications:** The application provides feedback to users when they perform actions, such as submitting data or signing in.

-## Current Change: Date Format Update
+## Current Plan

-### Plan

-1.  **Update `fixtures_results.js`:** Modify the `fetchAllFixtures` function to handle Firestore timestamps for the `scheduledDate` field.
-This will involve converting the timestamps to JavaScript `Date` objects.
-2.  **Update Display Logic:** Modify the `displayMatchResults` function to use the `Date` objects directly, ensuring that the dates and times are displayed correctly.
-3.  **Test:** Verify that the fixtures and results are displayed correctly and that the filtering and sorting functionality still works as expected.
+### Fix "undefined's Skittles Hub" Navigation Bar Issue

+The current task is to address a bug where the navigation bar displays "undefined's Skittles Hub" after a user signs in.
+This issue occurs because the user's first name is not always available when the navigation bar is rendered.

+#### Steps

+1.  **Identify the Root Cause:** The problem lies in the `public/navigation-auth.js` file, where the user's first name is fetched from Firestore.
+If the `firstName` field is missing or the data is not yet available, the `publicData.firstName` variable is `undefined`, resulting in the incorrect display.
+2.  **Implement a Fallback:** To fix this, I will add a check to ensure that the `firstName` field exists before using it.
+If it doesn't, the title will default to "Your Skittles Hub", which is a more appropriate fallback.
+3.  **Test the Solution:** After implementing the fix, I will test the application to ensure that the navigation bar displays correctly for all users, including those with and without a first name in their profile.
+4.  **Update the Blueprint:** I will update this `blueprint.md` file to document the changes made and the solution implemented.